-FORM 10-K/A Amendment No. 2
+FORM 10-K

-(Mark One) ☑ ANNUAL REPORT UNDER SECTION 13 OR 15 (d) OF TH E SECURITIES EXCHANGE ACT C OF 1934 For the fiscal year ended April 30, 2015 or ☐ TRANSITION REPORT PURSUANT TO SECTIO ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Co mmission file number 333-68008 YTE BIOTECH, INC. trant as specified in its charter) Nevada (State or other jurisdiction of incorporation or org anization) 2-1772151 byer Identification No.) Suite 310, Silver Spring, MD 20904 ncipal executive offices) (917) 595-2850 (Registrant's telephone number, including area code) Securities registered under Section 12(b) of the ne Act: None Securities registered under Section 12(g) of the ne Act: None Indicate by check mark if the registrant is a well-know n seasoned l issuer, as defined in Rule 405 of the e Securities Act.
-Yes □ No ☒ dicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Act of 1934 during the preceding 12 months (or for s te by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has ubject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405) during the precedent 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Mark One) ☑ ANNUAL REPORT UNDER SECTION 13 OR 15 d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended April 30, 2015 or ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF F 1934 For the transition period from to Con nmission file number 333-68008 YTE BIOTECH, INC. trant as specified in its charter) Nevada (State or other jurisdiction of incorporation or org anization) 62-1772151 (I.R.S.
+Employer Identification on No.) Suite 310, Silver Spring, MD 20904 ncipal executive offices) (Registrant [] , 17) 595-2850 ae number, including area code) Securities registered under Section 12(b) of the e Act: None Securities registered under Section 12(g) of the e Act: None Indicate by check mark if the registrant is a well-known seasoned l issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required o file repo orts pursuant to Section 13 or Section 15(d) of the A ct.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has f Act of 1934 during the preceding 12 months (or for s been subject to such filing requirements for the past 90 ich shorte er period that the registrant was required to file suc Indicate by check mark whether the registrant has sub Data File required to be submitted and posted pursuan such shorter period that the registrant was required to s to Rule 4 405 of Regulation S-T (§ 232.405) during the prece Indicate by check mark if disclosure of delinquent file will not be contained, to the best of registrant's knowled III of this Form 10-K or any amendment to this Form 1 dge, in de Indicate by check mark whether the registrant is a larg company.
+See the definitions of "large accelerated f Exchange Act.
 Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☒ State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of October 31, 2014: \$131,433,460.
-As of July 28, 2015, the registrant had 742,610,829 outstanding shares of common stock.
-DOCUMENTS INCORPORATED BY REFERENCE CE None.
+Ye s □ No ⊠ State the aggregate market value of the voting and non- which the common equity was last sold, or the average As of July 28, 2015, the registrant had 742,610,829 out standing s hares of common stock.